zadam/trilium/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Confirm that you have searched for duplicates in the issue tracker by adding an "x" between the brackets below**
+**Confirm that you have searched for existing issues in the issue tracker by adding an "x" between the brackets below**
 - [ ] I have searched for duplicate bugs in the issue tracker

 **To Reproduce**